Nasdanika/site/src/site/markdown/index.md

 ## Target audience

-A full stack [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) Java developer, an innovator, leveraging visual and declarative techniques provided by Eclipse and Nasdanika tools to collaborate with and delegate to other technologists, not necessarily developers, and technically minded people to test ideas and build prototypes and departmental applications together.
+A full stack [T-shaped](https://en.wikipedia.org/wiki/T-shaped_skills) Java developer, an innovator, leveraging visual and declarative techniques provided by Eclipse and Nasdanika tools to collaborate with and delegate to other technologists, not necessarily developers, and technically minded business people to test ideas and build prototypes and applications together.

 Visual/declarative approach to software development heightens the level of abstraction and reduces the amount of hand-coding, sometimes just to a few lines of code or no code in simple cases.
 By doing so it increases the pool of developers, the speed of application and innovation delivery, and the rate of success because people build applications for themselves and their teams and as such have a good understanding of the requirements.